gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 {{I-D.ietf-tsvwg-dtls-chunk-key-management}} and
 {{I-D.westerlund-tsvwg-sctp-DTLS-handshake}}.

-## SCTP DTLS Chunk Buffering and Flow Control {#buffering}

-DTLS 1.3 operations and SCTP are asynchronous, meaning that the Chunk Protection Operator may deliver the decrypted SCTP Payload to the SCTP endpoint without respecting the reception order.
-It's up to SCTP endpoint to reorder the chunks in the reception buffer and to take care of the flow control according to what specified in
-{{RFC9260}}.
-From SCTP perspective the DTLS chunk processing is part of the transport network.

-Even though the above allows the implementors to adopt a multithreading design of the Chunk Protection Operators, the actual implementation should consider that out-of-order handling of SCTP chunks is not desired and may cause false congestion signals and trigger retransmissions.

 ## PMTU Considerations {#pmtu}

 The addition of the DTLS chunk to SCTP reduces the room for payload,